 Carrie Allen McCray, a Black writer, was born on this date in 1913.

-She attended the Virginia Seminary Primary School, then she was seven, her family moved to Montclair, N.J., where she attended Spaulding Elementary School, Hillside Junior High, and Montclair High School.
-She received her Bachelor of Arts degree from Talladega College in 1935, and her master’s degree in social work from New York University in 1955.
+She attended the Virginia Seminary Primary School; when she was seven, her family moved to Montclair, N.J., where she attended Spaulding Elementary School, Hillside Junior High, and Montclair High School.
+She received her Bachelor of Arts degree from Talladega College in 1935 and her master’s degree in social work from New York University in 1955.